Your Complete Guide to the 2026 Pell City Block Party

 2. Is the Pell City Block Party free?Yes.
 Entry is free and open to everyone.
 It has been a free community event since it started back in 1999.

 3. What activities are available for kids at the block party?This year features an expanded kids’ play area with inflatables, Foam Zone Parties, basketball, miniature golf, and giant yard games.
 New for 2026 is a teen-focused section with team-building activities.
-Honestly, the teen section alone is going to be a game changer for families.

 4. Where can I park for the Pell City Block Party?Pro tip: Park in the Pell City High School parking lot and take the shuttle in.
 It’s much easier than circling downtown looking for a spot — trust me on this one.